Limbo (2021 film): Box office

 In Hong Kong, the film grossed HK$740,238 during its first four days of release, opening at No. 5 during its debut weekend.
-On its second weekend, the film grossed HK$563,365, coming in at No. 10, and have grossed a total of HK$1,276,603 so far.
+In its second weekend, the film grossed HK$563,365, coming in at No. 10, and have grossed a total of HK$1,276,603 so far.

+The film enjoyed box office success in France with 51,254 tickets sold nationwide, the film outgrossed X (2022) and became distributor Kinovista's highest-grossing release.

 Critical reception

 Lee Marshall of Screen Daily praises director Cheang Pou-soi's "dystopian vision of an Asian metropolis in the throes of a political and social identity crisis" as the film's "most striking feature."
-Jessica Kiang of Variety praises the film's well-choreographed action sequences which compliment Cheng Siu-Keung's dazzling camera work.
+Jessica Kiang of Variety praises the film's well-choreographed action sequences which complement Cheng Siu-Keung's dazzling camera work.